 So the best you can hope for is half an inch longer, standard or half an inch shorter, with a standard grip and a shaft flex which, if you are lucky, is close to what it should be!
 A recent MyGolfSpy report estimated that at least 50% of Golfers that had been custom fitted were still playing with the wrong shaft?

 And is it any wonder when you consider the amount of Shaft flexes available, we calculated that at one time there were more than 2000 different variations of 'R' Flex alone in an industry where there is no certified standard.
 Incidentally shaft designatory values have for many years beenL, A, R, S and XS, standing for Ladies, Senior, Regular, Stiff and Extra Stiff and then recently these same OEM’s have “invented” new designatory letters.
 Ping came out with SR, which to them is Soft Regular and replaced the traditional A, Why ?
 TaylorMade introduced M which is apparently the same as Ping SR. What was wrong with A ?
 However you then have to factor in the weight of the shaft and the torque value.
 It now starts to get very complicated.

 -This is NOT Custom Fitting, not in our eyes!

 So what is Custom Fitting ?

-You see Custom fitting is also to take time to explain to you what is being proposed and the rationale behind it so that you as a client have a far better understanding of what the club is trying to do when you apply your swing to it.
+When you visit Designer Golf for your Custom fitting we will take the time to explain to you what is being proposed and the rationale behind it so that you as a client have a far better understanding of what the club is trying to do when you apply your swing to it.
 We will also work with you to 'fine tune' your club/s not just sell you a set and say see you in 3 years.